(Part 1: How people and machines came to be in relationship together and the Gig economy)

 This arrangement of many people in deplorable conditions to create luxury for a few, has continued mostly unquestioned for well, thousands of years but really on a big scale for the past 200+.
 It started to change with the technological revolution, nuclear energy and the rise of electronics and telecommunications.
 Machines could replace most manual labour and repetitive jobs, the middle class emerged, and with more disposable income, the masses turned to purchasing power.

 Enter the internet, virtual worlds, and the explosion of technical skills that allow people to work virtually.
 If you have the skills, you can provide surgery with haptic technology to guide machine hands as if you were physically in the room with your patient.
-Podcasts and YouTubes guide farmers in new remote regions for understanding new farming techniques.
+Podcasts and YouTube videos guide farmers in new remote regions for understanding new farming techniques.
 And employers looking for fast and skilled jobs can hire someone to do almost any design, marketing or video work anywhere in the world for any project.
 This means things like the internet of things and “smart” cities can be developed, in larger and larger percentages, by an army of virtual workers.
-This is the gig economy in which we now live.
-And it is a relationship between people and machines, the use of virtual tools and people’s thoughts, that has never existed before!
-Confused?
-Let’s recap:

 The 4 stages (actually 6 if you count pre-machine) of the industrial revolution are: